 Wetlands are crucial environmental features in Whatcom County.
-Once thought of as waste areas and unproductive lands, it is now known that wWetlands provide invaluable functions in aquifer recharge, groundwater storage, floodwater detention, pollutant removal and purification of water supplies, as well as provision of fish and wildlife habitat.
-Loss of wetlands has been due to many factors, including urbanization, and to a large degree to agricultural development, and associated drainage projects.
+Wetlands provide invaluable functions in aquifer recharge, groundwater storage, floodwater detention, pollutant removal and purification of water supplies, as well as provision of fish and wildlife habitat.
+Loss of wetlands has been due to many factors, including urbanization, agricultural development, and drainage projects.